linmx0130/PaperNotes/notes.md

+### Teacher-Student Curriculum Learning
+* Authors: Tambet Matiisen, Avital Oliver, Taco Cohen, John Schulman
+* Index: arXiv 1707.00183
+* Reading date: 04/07/2017
+* Categories: Machine Learning
+* Tag: Meta-learning, Curriculum learning

+This work presents a curriculum learning framework based on POMDP.
+The parameters are viewed as the hidden states of the POMDP.
+The teacher will decide which task to be used in the following training epoch.
+The training objective of the teacher is to maximize the rewards that is computed from the scores of the student network.
+The authros also proposed Batch POMDP formulation which makes supervised learning possible.

+The experiments on various challenging tasks show the ability to make training faster and stable gained by this framework.

 ### Auto-painter: Cartoon Image Generation from Sketch by Using Conditional Generative Adversarial networks
 * Authors: Yifan Liu, Zengchang Qin, Zhenbo Luo, Hua Wang
 * Index: arXiv 1705.01908